Adjust bids for Google Ads location targets with a Search Ads 360 bid strategy

 Search Ads 360 requires that auto-tagging is enabled for your Google Ads accounts and that a campaign has a minimum of about 32 days of performance history before a bid strategy can effectively set or recommend bid adjustments.

-Bid strategies that target Floodlight or Google Analytics conversions -- either directly or through a formula column -- can change or recommend bid adjustments for location targets.
+Bid strategies that target Floodlight, Google Analytics, or Google Ads conversions -- either directly or through a formula column -- can change or recommend bid adjustments for location targets.

 Missing conversions for proximity targets or geo-location targets?